dkrsorenson/cms-backend/README.md

 ## Development Notes

 To run locally:
-- Udate the `.env` configurations for your own local postgres database
+- Update the `.env` configurations for your own local postgres database
 - Make sure to run `npm ci` and then `npm run build` to install packages and build the project
 - Run `npm run dev`
 - It should start the API on http://localhost:3001/